 iMessage is an instant messaging services for Apple users where you can send texts, photos and video.
 It’s like a text message, only it uses your data (or WiFi) to send it.
 Check out iMessage here

 Facebook Messenger isn’t only a text messaging service – you can use it to make audio and video calls too.
-You need to have the Messenger app installed to make use of this service.
+You need to have the Messenger app installed to make use of this service and you need a Facebook account too.
 Once you’ve downloaded it, you go into messages either in Facebook or in the Messenger app directly, and you can use the phone icon to call.
 It’s free and also means that you can call through WiFi even if you don’t have a phone signal (which can be very useful when you’re travelling).
 You can use it to send photos and videos, send maps and post voice messages.
 Check out Facebook Messenger here

 This instant messaging service is for sending texts, photos, documents and video.
 You can also use it for free video calling (using your WiFi or data).
 It works across different devices and you can also use it to create groups for instant connections.
 Check out WhatsApp here